 The Hixon Prize for Writing was established in 2000 by Alexander P. and Adelaide F. Hixon.
 The prize will be awarded annually to an undergraduate student for the best composition in a freshman humanities course.
-The prize is administered by the writing center, and the winner will be chosen by a committee from the humanities division, with preference given to the paper best illustrating the relationship between the humanities and science and/or engineering.
+The prize is administered by the writing center, and the winner will be chosen by a committee from the humanities division.